instructlab/dev-docs/docs/sdg/sdg-refactor.md

 ## Question 2: What should the commands be in the command-line interface?

-One way to support both 1.3.1 and 1.3.2 would be to have separate commands for the preprocessing, core SDG, and postprocessing step .
+One way to support both 1.3.1 and 1.3.2 would be to have separate commands for the preprocessing, SDG, and postprocessing step .
 Alternatively, a single command that does all of these and also saves the outputs of preprocessing to disk would support 1.3.1 but *not* 1.3.2.
 Even if we only want to support 1.3.1, having separate commands for each step might be desirable because it is just more intuitive that if a user wants to save the outputs of preprocessing to disk to have a command to do that instead of having it be a "side effect" of an omnibus SDG command.
 Here is a rough outline of what the separate commands would be:

-- `ilab data prep` would handle all the preprocessing (the first three bullets in the Context section above, plus any additional preprocessing we add in the future).
+- There would be a command to handle all the preprocessing (the first three bullets in the Context section above, plus any additional preprocessing we add in the future).
-- `ilab data generate` would take as input some data in the same format that `ilab data prep` produces and would run the core synthetic data generation *only*.
-Note that this is a breaking change from the current behavior of `ilab data generate`, but that may be acceptable because the user base is still small.
+- There would be a command that runs the synthetic data generation *only*.
+If this command replaces the existing `ilab data generate`, that would be a breaking change from the current behavior of `ilab data generate`, but that may be acceptable because the user base is still small.
-- `ilab data process` would take as input some data in the same format that `ilab data generate` produces and would run the postprocessing (the last two bullets in the Context section above, plus any additional postprocessing we add in the future).
+- There would be one or more commands to handle all the postprocessing.
+This includes data mixing and arguably other postprocessing depending on exactly how one defines "data mixing".

 Detailed technical specifications for these commands are outside the scope of this document and should appear in a future document instead.